enekochan/insta360-go-firmware-tool/docs/firmware_structure.md

 Insta360 GO 2 and Insta360 GO 3 have 2 hardware pieces:

-* The camera itself with an Ambarella H22 SoC (Quad-Core ARM® Cortex®-A53) and a Sony IMX577-AACK image sensor.
-Insta360 GO 2 has an AMPAK AP5256 (with a BCM43455 inside) whereas Insta360 GO 3 has an AMPAK AP6256 (with a BCM43456 inside) for Wi-Fi and Bluetooth connectivity.
+* The camera itself with an Ambarella H22 SoC (Quad-Core ARM® Cortex®-A53), an AMPAK AP6256 (with a BCM43456 inside) for Wi-Fi and Bluetooth connectivity and a Sony IMX577-AACK image sensor.
 * The charge case (internally called box that is used to charge, control and storage the camera).
 Insta360 GO 2 case has a Realtek RTL8762CMF (ARM Cortex-M4) for Wi-Fi and Bluetooth connectivity.

-In the Insta360 GO 2 both have their own firmware, but you download only one file from [Insta360](https://www.insta360.com/download/insta360-go2).
+The camera and the box both have their own firmware, but you download only one file from Insta360 for the [GO 2](https://www.insta360.com/download/insta360-go2) and the [GO 3](https://www.insta360.com/download/insta360-go3).
-That's why the Insta360 GO 2 firmware is different from other Insta360 cameras as it has 2 firmwares inside.
+That's why the firmware for Insta360 GO 2 and GO 3 is different from other Insta360 cameras as it has 2 firmwares inside for the GO 2 and 4 for the GO 3.
-It has the usual header, camera firmware, an MD5 value for the previous data, the box firmware and a footer at the end describing both firmwares.
+It has the usual header, camera firmware, an MD5 value for the previous data, the additional firmwares (the box and the bluetooth modules) and a footer at the end describing all the firmwares.

 This is the basic structure of the Insta360 GO 2 firmware as of version 3.10.17.2: